ildar-shaimordanov/q-as-kubectl/README.md

     [ -f ~/.q-decl.bash ] && . ~/.q-decl.bash
     [ -f ~/.q-func.bash ] && . ~/.q-func.bash

-The first file contains series of definitions for SEL and DECK.
+The first file contains series of definitions for SQUAD and DECK.
 The second file declares the functions.

 Also you would like to add the following commands into your `.bashrc`.